openfun/kubic/README.md

 - Velero for backuping the cluster
 - Hashicorp Vault if needed

 The cluster can be deployed either on OVHCloud or on Scaleway.
+New provider can be added by creating a new folder in the root of the repository, and by following the same architecture as the existing providers.

 ## Repository architecture